Flow Editor

 Change Location is particularly important because it controls the flow.
 Change location actions are visualized as edges in the flow graph.
 See the full reference for more information on core actions.

-Customer assistants utilize additional actions to interact directly with customers.
-Here are some of the most important customer assistant actions:
+Customer agents utilize additional actions to interact directly with customers.
+Here are some of the most important customer agent actions:

 ---|---|